usama0300854/ros_esp32/README.md

 10: then write this command : rosrun my_package teleop_twist_to_esp32.py

-and you are done. now from step 6 you will send commands to teleop_twist_to_esp32.py and teleop_twist_to_esp32.py will send commands to esp32 via udp.
+and you are done. now from step 6 you will send commands to teleop_twist_to_esp32.py and teleop_twist_to_esp32.py will send commands to esp32 over udp.
 ENJOY!

 i am working on esp32 code to implement pid control by using encoders.and also to send encoder values back to pc for odometry and visualize my robot in rviz.